MORFONTAINE - 19 POINTS

 If you get the chance to spend a day at Morfontaine, I would encourage you to grab the opportunity with both hands.
 It really is an experience you will cherish for ever.

 Postscript - 12 months on, I had the opportunity to play the course again.
 On this occasion the weather was kinder (most of the pictures here are from that trip), although there had been storms on the previous day.
 The condition of the course was just a smidgen behind our first visit but the welcome was just as warm and the lasting impression undiminished.

 We combined that round with a game at Les Bordes, 2 hours to the south.
 Here's a video (with steroptypical music) of a great double header! -

 BOOKING THE COURSE

-This is probably the hardest course to get on in Europe.
+This is probably the hardest course in Europe to get on to.
 It's not got many members and you can't just phone up and get a tee time.
-There are a couple of great posts here and here from John Sabino about his efforts to get a game which culminated in success.
-One route you could consider is using a top-end French travel agency, Private Golf Key.
-However, they don't really book individual tee times, rather they put a whole experience together which will definitely cost you.
+There are a couple of great posts here and here from John Sabino about his efforts to get a game, which culminated in success.
+One route you could try is to use a top-end French travel agency, Private Golf Key.
+However, they don't really just book individual tee times.
+They put a whole 'experience' together, which will definitely cost you.

 Another high-end option is the World Amateur Tour who have events at some of the world's top tracks.
 However, this is breathtakingly expensive so I am yet to experience one of their tournaments!